Skip to content

 Through the Roof – What is it?

 As part of the National Trust’s commitment to conservation, we are undertaking a significant £3.3 million restoration roof project right here at Coughton Court.
-This multiple year project will begin this September and run until 2025 seeing key sections of the roof restored, and essential repairs as well as improvements also taking place across the fabric of the property.
+This multiple year project began in September 23 and will run until 2025 seeing key sections of the roof restored, and essential repairs as well as improvements also taking place across the fabric of the property.

 This is the biggest conservation investment by the National Trust at Coughton Court with the project being funded by the charity’s members, supporters and donors with grant funding donated by The Wolfson Foundation.

-Not only is the project allowing essential work to take place but will also be providing a new unique experience for our visitors during the summer of 2024.
-Visitors will have the ability to witness first-hand the roof work taking place with visitor friendly scaffolding coming this spring.
-This is an experience that will be not only allow our visitors to see the behind scenes action but will also provide spectacular views across the surrounding area.
+Not only is the project allowing essential work to take place but will also be providing a new unique experience for our visitors.
+Visitors will have the ability to witness first-hand the roof work taking place with visitor friendly scaffolding.
+This is an experience that will allow our visitors to see the behind scenes action and will also provide spectacular views across the surrounding area.

 Through the Roof - Why is restoring the roof so important?